Anima-Sola/catalog-site/README.md

 # catalog-site
-This is the test task from WebCanape studio.
+This is a test task for WebCanape studio.